sjbylo/aba/README.md

   - Disconnected mode: A RHEL VM with connectivity to both the external (internet facing) and the internal networks.
   - Fully disconnected mode (air-gapped): A RHEL VM in the private network and another RHEL VM (or a Fedora/RHEL laptop) in the internet facing network.
   - A user account with sudo configured (i.e. with root access).
-  - 30 GB or more of disk space for the base OCP platform.
-Much more space is required if Operators will be installed (400 GB or much more).
+  - A large amount of space to store the OpenShift container images.
+30 GB or more of disk space is required for the base OpenShift platform.
+Much more space is required if Operators will be installed (500 GB or much more).
   - Internet access is required from your connected bastion (or laptop) to download the container images, CLI tools and other files.
      - A "[partially disconnected environment](https://docs.openshift.com/container-platform/4.14/installing/disconnected_install/installing-mirroring-disconnected.html#mirroring-image-set-partial)" is supported.
 This means the bastion needs to have (temporary) Internet access to download the images and then it needs access to the private subnet to install OpenShift.
 See 'Disconnected mode' below.
      - Fully air-gapped or "[fully disconnected environment](https://docs.openshift.com/container-platform/4.14/installing/disconnected_install/installing-mirroring-disconnected.html#mirroring-image-set-full)" is also supported.
 For this, two bastions (one connected & the other internal) are required.
 See 'Fully disconnected mode' below.